New York Red Bulls hire Gerhard Struber as coach - WHIZ News

 HARRISON, N.J.
 (AP) — The New York Red Bulls hired Gerhard Struber as their coach Tuesday, giving the veteran of the Austrian soccer his first U.S. coaching job.

-Struber will take over a team that’s seventh in the Eastern Conference at 6-7-2.
+Struber becomes the team’s 15th full-time head coach and 18th coach overall in 25 seasons.
+He will take over a team that’s seventh in the Eastern Conference at 6-7-2.
 The top 10 teams in the East advance to the MLS Cup playoffs.

 The Red Bulls fired coach Chris Armas last month and Bradley Carnell has been the interim coach.
 Struber will assume coaching duties once he receives his U.S. work visa, the club said.